selmeckilab/2024_Candida_albicans_MEC_analysis/README.md

 to 111x.

 ## Sequencing reads
-All fastq files are uploaded to UMN MSI (see "Calbicans_sequencing_paths.txt" for file locations).
 All files have been submitted to SRA (NCBI BioProject PRJNA1068683).

 ## Trimming, alignment, QC
-Samples were trimmed with BBDuk (BBMap v38.94) and aligned to the SC5314 A21 reference genome with bwa mem v0.7.17, default parameters, followed by sorting and duplicate marking with samtools v1.10 (see "array_bbduk_align_sort.sh").
+Samples were trimmed with BBDuk (BBMap v38.94) and aligned to the SC5314 A21 reference genome with bwa mem v0.7.17, default parameters, followed by sorting and duplicate marking with samtools v1.10 (see "scripts/classify_aliqn_qc/array_bbduk_align_sort.sh").
 Basic stats were generated with samtools flagstats.
-Trimmed reads and alignments were QC'd with FASTQC v0.11.9  and Qualimap v2.2.2-dev, and results compiled with MultiQC v1.13 (see "basic_qc.sh").
+Trimmed reads and alignments were QC'd with FASTQC v0.11.9  and Qualimap v2.2.2-dev, and results compiled with MultiQC v1.13 (see "scripts/classify_align_qc/basic_qc.sh").
-Isolates with low percentage of aligned reads were investigated by classification of fastq files using Centrifuge v1.0.4 (see "array_centrifuge_classifier.sh"), removed from this analysis and updated in the study database if found to be a different species (MEC008 removed, MEC005 added).
+Isolates with low percentage of aligned reads were investigated by classification of fastq files using Centrifuge v1.0.4 (see "scripts/classify_align_qc/array_centrifuge_classifier.sh"), removed from this analysis and updated in the study database if found to be a different species (MEC008 removed, MEC005 added).
-Bam files are located in align_variants_SC5314_A21_ref/bam/.

 ## Variant calling, annotation, filtering
-Variants were called with freebayes v1.1.0, with parameters of -p 2 and -C 5, using each chromosome as a separate region (see "array_alb_freebayes.sh").
+Variants were called with freebayes v1.1.0, with parameters of -p 2 and -C 5, using each chromosome as a separate region (see "scripts/variants/array_alb_freebayes.sh").
-Chromosome concatenation, quality filtering and annotation were performed with BCFtools v1.17 and SnpEff v5.0e (see "concat_filter_annotate.sh").
+Chromosome concatenation, quality filtering and annotation were performed with BCFtools v1.17 and SnpEff v5.0e (see "scripts/variants/concat_filter_annotate.sh").

 ## Clustering
 Variant sites with biallelic SNPs and no missing genotypes were used to generate a matrix for clustering ("concat_filter_annotate.sh").
-Multiple correspondence analysis was performed using the FactoMiner package v2.9 (see "calbican_clustering.sh and "calbicans_mca.R").
+Multiple correspondence analysis was performed using the FactoMiner package v2.9 (see "scripts/clustering/").

 ## Multilocus sequence typing
-"Consensus sequences" of the 7 MLST loci were generated for all 100 MEC isolates (see "array_mlst_subsetting.sh").
-The PubMLST database was queried via API to assign allele IDs and sequence types and to upload to REDCap (see "mlst_api.sh" and "pubmlst_rest.py").
+"Consensus sequences" of the 7 MLST loci were generated for all 100 MEC isolates (see "scripts/mlst/").
+The PubMLST database was queried via API to assign allele IDs and sequence types and to upload to the study database.
 New alleles were submitted to PubMLST for assignment of an ID.

 ## Genome visualization
 A local version of YMAP's genome-wide LOH and CNV plotting was performed  using Deeptools for GC bias correction and samtools for depth and SNP calling.
-See "candida_gc.sh", "candida_ymap.sh", "berman_count_snps_v5.py" and "genome_vis.R".
+See "scripts/genome_vis/".

 ## Publicly available data
 ### Sequencing data